Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 3. Compare Plutarch/North’s portrait of Coriolanus to Shakespeare’s.
 What differences and similarities do you notice between the two accounts?
 Is Coriolanus an admirable figure in Plutarch’s Lives or Shakespeare’s play?
 Is he sympathetic?
 Cite examples from the texts to support your claims.

-4. Consider Plutarch/North’s description Antonius’ actions following Caesar’s murder.
+4. Consider Plutarch/North’s description of Antonius’ actions following Caesar’s murder.
 What do these actions reveal about Antonius’ character?

 5. Compare Plutarch/North’s representation of Antonius to Shakespeare’s Antony in Julius Caesar, particularly in Act III.
 What differences and similarities do you notice?
 How does Shakespeare build on and develop Plutarch/North’s account?